digicademy/cobj_xslt/Documentation/Tutorials/XsltTypotag/Index.rst

 .. important::

-   Currently there is a core bug in TYPO3 version 7.6 and higher that prevents the TypoTag functionality described in this tutorial from working.
-Until the issue is resolved in the core your will have to patch your TYPO3 source manually.
+   TYPO3 versions lower than 7.6.20 and 8.7.3 contain a bug that prevents the functionality described in this tutorial from working.
+Please make sure you use the above versions (or higher) if you want to implement the TypoTag functionality.
-   Older versions of TYPO3 are not affected by the bug.
-   `You can read more and get the patch right here... <https://forge.typo3.org/issues/81624>`_

 From a developers point of view using the XSLT content object in a TypoScript template or in a FLUIDTEMPLATE is perfectly fine.
 But